HOW TO GET TO HUMBER STREET SESH

 Q. How much are tickets for HSS?

-Q. Can I buy a ticket on the day?
+Q. Can I purchase a ticket on the day?

-A. Yes, tickets can be purchased from all entry points for £15 each subject to limited availability.
+A. Yes, tickets can be purchased from all entry points for £20 each.

 Q. I have already purchased my tickets, how do I get my wristband?

-A. Basic stuff you need to know about your ticket:
+A. Information you need to know about your ticket:

-- Your ticket (online voucher) will be exchanged for a wristband at the specific Hull Box Office ticket pods located close to the Entry gates on Humber Dock Street.
+- Your ticket (online voucher) will be exchanged to a wristband at the specific Hull Box Office ticket pods located at Wellington Street West and Humber Dock Street

 - Keep your code safe and don’t let anyone make copies, photos or recordings of your ticket

-A. Basic stuff you need to know about your wristband:
+A. Information you need to know about your wristband:

 - Wristbands are only valid if you wear it on your wrist

-- Wristbands that are damaged, glued, cut, with a pattern undone, broader than the hand are considered invalid!
+- Wristbands that are damaged, glued, cut, with a patent undone, broader than the hand are considered as invalid!

 - Wristbands are non-transferable to another person